Tennis and golfers elbow

 There is increasing evidence of PRP injections and its efficacy in treating these conditions.
 See our evidence page or make an an enquiry.

-This day case treatment is exclusively offered to our patients.
-It uses the pioneering procedure of Lipogems®, a pioneering procedure that uses your body’s own adipose (fat) cells to treat pain and inflammation.
-Injections using Lipogems® are minimally invasive and are carried out under ultrasound guidance.
-Altogether the procedure takes about an hour to perform with a minimal recovery time of around three hours.
-As well as being a potential alternative to surgery, Lipogems® can also aid post-surgery recovery.
+Over a one-day period, this treatment is exclusively offered to our patients.
+MFAT Injections use a pioneering technology whereby your body’s own adipose (fat) cells are used to treat pain and inflammation.
+MFAT Injections are minimally invasive due to the guidance of ultrasound.
+Altogether the procedure takes about an hour to perform with a minimal recovery time.
+As well as being a potential alternative to surgery, MFAT Injections can also aid post-surgery recovery.

-Read Angela’s story who had Lipogems® treatment in her knees.
+Read Angela’s story who had this treatment in her knees.
 She is now pain free and her life has changed completely.

 This is an effective and well-researched procedure that’s a potential alternative to surgery.
 It takes advantage of the blood’s natural healing properties to reduce pain and improve joint function.
 It uses a specially concentrated dosage of platelets prepared from your own blood to repair damaged cartilage, tendons, ligaments, muscle and bone.
-Patients usually see their symptoms improve in one to two weeks of having the injections.
+Treatment is administered via an injection and depending on the injury two to six injections may be required, performed at weekly intervals.
+Patients usually see their symptoms improve within four to six weeks of having the injections.
+PRP is a safe treatment option which, because your own blood is used, carries no risk of allergic reaction.
 Read more clinical evidence supporting PRP here.

 This treatment involves a selective filtration of your blood which harnesses Monocytes and their reparative properties for sporting injury and soft tissue damage.